 He was the Project Architect for the completion stages of the Cohen Quad, Exeter College Oxford, recipient of a 2021 Civic Trust Award and 2018 World Architecture Festival Higher Education Building of the Year.

-Michael has played a key role on further residential and mixed use projects, including One Ashley Road, Tottenham Hale, London; and two residential developments in Cambridge – Athena, a masterplan with a mix of houses and apartment buildings; and Rubicon, a development largely consisting of social and key worker houses.
+Michael has played a key role on further residential and mixed use projects, including One Ashley Road, Tottenham Hale, London; and three residential developments in Cambridge – Knight’s Park, a masterplan with a mix of houses and apartment buildings, North West Cambridge Lot 4, and Rubicon, a development largely consisting of social and key worker houses.
 He was also lead architect for the Moorings Masterplan, Thamesmead, London.

 Michael was previously an Associate Partner at Foster + Partners, where he led mixed-use schemes in Europe, Morocco, China, and London, as well as the Hamad International Airport in Qatar, and Wembley Stadium, London.
 He also led the Slussen masterplan, Stockholm, from competition to technical design, a rehabilitation of a significant waterfront district with a series of plazas, cultural buildings, retail and residential.

 Michael studied architecture at the University of Karlsruhe, Germany, graduating in 2004 with a diploma.
 During this time, he was awarded a scholarship by Princeton University to study at Princeton’s graduate School of Architecture.